sigetg/sigetg/README.md

 ### Hi there 👋
-- 🌱 I am a current Boston College student studying Computer Science!
+- Working @ CTVBuyer as Lead Software Engineer
-- I have experience in Java, Python, Swift, C, and Ruby (rails).
+- Currently developing in Node.js/React, but also work in Rust, C, Java, Python, Swift, and Ruby (rails).

 <!--
 **sigetg/sigetg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.